Women's Champions League quarter-final and semi-final draw on Tuesday: All you need to know | UEFA Women's Champions League

 Where can you watch the Women's Champions League quarter-finals and semi-finals?

-Games in this season's UEFA Women's Champions League are broadcast live and free on streaming platform DAZN, together with selected matched on YouTube.
+Games in this season's UEFA Women's Champions League are broadcast live and free on streaming platform DAZN, together with selected matches on YouTube.

 See full details of where to watch the games where you are.